Bijan Sabet

-Bijan Sabet is an American venture capitalist who has served as the United States ambassador to the Czech Republic since February 2023.
+Bijan Sabet is an American venture capitalist who had served as the United States ambassador to the Czech Republic.

 Education

-Sabet's mother immigrated from Korea in the 1960’s, his father immigrated from Iran at the same time.
-Sabet earned a Bachelor of Science degree from Boston College.
+Sabet's mother immigrated from Korea in the 1960s, his father immigrated from Iran at the same time.
+Sabet earned a bachelor's degree from Boston College.

 Career

 Sabet co-founded Spark Capital in 2005, a venture capital firm that focuses on entrepreneurs and their designs; he currently serves as General Partner.
 It handles billion of dollars spanning venture and venture growth funds.
-In his role at Spark Capital, Sabet has led investments and served on the board of directors of early-stage startup companies that have transformed into global leaders Sabet worked as a senior executive in numerous technology startup companies in Silicon Valley, California, and Massachusetts.
+In his role at Spark Capital, Sabet has led investments and served on the board of directors of early-stage startup companies that have transformed into global leaders.
+Sabet worked as a senior executive in numerous technology startup companies in Silicon Valley, California, and Massachusetts.
 Sabet helped lead early investments in other companies, such as Wayfair, Cruise Automotive, Oculus, Slack, Tumblr, Warby Parker, Discord, Stack Overflow, etc.

-Sabet also serves on the Board of Trustees of Boston College.
+Sabet serves on the boards of two independent schools; while his wife Lauren is on the Board of Regents of Boston College.